jarodise/koreader-importer/cline_docs/projectRoadmap.md

 -   The application handles various edge cases and potential errors.
 -   The application is thoroughly tested and documented.
 -   The application allows users to set a custom output destination for the generated markdown files.
+-   The application supports importing annotations from multiple books within a directory.

 ## Progress Tracker